Sasicrastko/REACT-ANALOG-CLOCK/README.md

 ## Demo

-You can play with the clock [HERE](https://glacial-lake-58970.herokuapp.com/) and choose the look of it by setting its characteristics online!
+You can play with the clock [HERE](https://glacial-lake-58970.herokuapp.com/) and choose its look by setting characteristics!

 ## Installation